Stalking the Super Blood Wolf Moon eclipse

 “I get excited about a big event, wait for months or years and then the weather doesn’t cooperate; it’s the story of my life,” said Robert Black, who teaches science at North Medford High School and runs the planetarium and observatory there.
 “I checked the weather history of Jan.
 20 for the last 20 years and only 20 percent of these dates were clear.”

-McClure writes that the use of the phrase Blood Moon for a moon in total eclipse was first used by Christian pastor, John Hagee, in 2013 to infer a Biblical prophecy.
+McClure writes that use of the phrase Blood Moon for a moon in total eclipse was first used by Christian pastor John Hagee in 2013 to infer a Biblical prophecy.
 Nevertheless, scientists have long described a lunar eclipse moon as blood red because during the eclipse the moon appears as coppery red-orange because the little light illuminating Earth’s sole satellite is refracted through the Earth’s atmosphere, a kind of 360-degree sunset/sunrise effect.
-Also known as Rayleigh Scattering, this atmospheric phenomenon is also what causes the sky to appear blue, and orange-red-pink during smoky summer sunsets.
+Also known as Rayleigh Scattering, this atmospheric phenomenon is what causes the sky to appear blue, and orange-red-pink during smoky summer sunsets.

-Southern Oregon Skywatchers meet monthly on third Wednesdays in the planetarium at North Medford High School, 1900 North Keene Way Drive.
-All meetings, as well as star parties and other events are open to the public.
-Visit www.orskywatchers.org for more information.
+Southern Oregon Skywatchers meet monthly on third Wednesdays in the planetarium at North Medford High School, 1900 N. Keene Way Drive.
+All meetings, as well as star parties and other events, are open to the public.
+Visit orskywatchers.org for more information.

-If the Rogue Valley skies are clear on Sunday night and the Super Blood Wolf Moon is visible, Southern Oregon Skywatchers will be on hand with telescopes at ScienceWorks, 1500 East Main St. in Ashland, from 8 to 10 p.m.
+If the Rogue Valley skies are clear Sunday night and the Super Blood Wolf Moon is visible, Southern Oregon Skywatchers will be on hand with telescopes at ScienceWorks, 1500 E. Main St., in Ashland, from 8 to 10 p.m.
 Dress warmly and bring a chair if you want to stay a while.
 If the weather seems uncertain, check the ScienceWorks’ Facebook page before you head out.

 Regular hours for ScienceWorks are 10 a.m. to 5 p.m.
-Tuesday–Sunday with special open hours on Monday, Jan.
+Tuesday–Sunday, with special open hours Monday, Jan.
 21, in honor of Martin Luther King Day.